unicamp-dl/PTT5/README.md

 ## Carregar Vocab custom em PT

-Para carregar o Vocab custom, use o .model em: **assin/custom_vocab/spm_32000_unigram**

-E rode o código dessa função:
+To load the custom vocabulary use the .model in: **assin/custom_vocab/spm_32000_unigram** Example loading vocabulary:

     import sentencepiece as spm
     from transformers import T5Tokenizer